 Pancreatitis will be reported as a clinical finding (i.e., symptomatic pancreatitis).
-The primary enzyme abnormality that will be used for making diagnoses is the lipase level.
-When obtained, lipase determinations will be recorded in the CRF.
+The primary enzyme abnormality used for making diagnoses is the lipase level.
 A triglyceride level should be drawn with the lipase.

 Lipase will be obtained for participants if development of clinical symptoms suggests pancreatitis.
 If a baseline measurement is needed, it will be performed from stored samples.
-(Pancreatic amylase also is acceptable).
+Pancreatic amylase is also acceptable.